This post contains affiliate links to products. We may receive a commission for purchases made through these links.

 Work on chunks of information

-One thing I have to avoid is going off in many different directions at once.
+One thing I have to do to avoid information overload is to stop myself from going off in many different directions at once.
 My ADD can kick in and I can easily go into a frenzy of downloading courses, subscribing to newsletters, downloading eBooks, etc. Then, I feel like i have to learn it all.
 Now – mind you!
 NOW!
 And, pressure mounts.
 So, to avoid putting this pressure on yourself, don’t invest in a guide about Google AdWords, another about Squidoo, and another one about Private Label Rights all at the same time.
 This will increase your pressure to learn it all.
 Now, now, now.
 NOW!
 Instead, work to learn one concept at a time.

 There’s an age old riddle that you can use to calm yourself.
 It goes like this: “How do you eat an elephant?”
 Answer: “One bite at a time.”
 Well, Internet marketing is your elephant.
 You have to choose whether you want to eat the ear, the foot, or the tail section first.
 Then move on to the next part.
 Most of the time, it doesn’t matter whether you start out learning about social marketing before you know the ropes of article marketing.

 The idea is instead that as you educate yourself about one concept, put that knowledge to work for you.
 For example, as long as you read the social marketing guide and apply that insight to a method of making money, you are making progress.
 Once you have that mastered, move on to the next concept.
 You are looking for progress, not perfection or even absolute expertise.